The Challenges in Adopting DORA Metrics for DevOps success

 The ways of working

-Not only the changing in the metrics disrrupted the software industry but the ways of working also suffered a mutation to adapt in an attempt to deliver value for customer faster.
-Adpting to a single framework (like Scrum) does not provide the benefits and the guidelines required to achieve such flow.
-There is a need to incorporate new practices that will allow such flow to be introduced in the value stream of the software delivery.
+Not only did the change in the metrics disrupt the software industry, but the ways of working also suffered a mutation to adapt in an attempt to deliver value for customers faster.
+Adapting to a single framework (like Scrum) does not provide the benefits and guidelines required to achieve such flow.
+There is a need to incorporate new practices that will allow such flow to be introduced in the value stream of software delivery.

 - Test-Driven Development